wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;Is it vitality, the energy of life, livingness?

 **M:**&ensp;Energy comes first.
 For everything is a form of energy.
 Consciousness is most differentiated in the waking state.
 Less so in dreaming.
 Still less in sleep.
 Homogeneous in the fourth state.
-Beyond is the inexpressible monolithic reälity, the abode of the *jnani*.
+Beyond is the inexpressible monolithic reality, the abode of the *jnani*.

 **Q:**&ensp;I have cut my hand.
 It healed.
 By what power did it heal?